shahzaib06042005/Ochi-clone/README.md

 ### 🙏 Acknowledgments
 - Original design inspiration from [ochi.design](https://ochi.design)
-- Built with ❤️ by Moosa
+- Built with ❤️ by Shahzaib